-Refilling your own ink cartridges looks tempting.
-Why pay $75 or more for a new set of genuine OEM ink cartridges when you can refill your old cartridges by hand for around 15 bucks?
+Refilling your ink cartridges looks tempting.
+Printer ink is expensive.
+Why pay $75 or more for a new set of genuine OEM ink cartridges when you can refill print cartridges by hand for around 15 bucks?
 What could go wrong?

 Frankly, a lot.
-Refilling ink cartridges is not a job for neat-freaks or people in a hurry.
-However, refilling your own ink cartridges can be worthwhile if you:
+Cartridge refilling is not a job for neat freaks or people in a hurry.
+Who refills ink cartridges?
+People who:

 - Enjoy messy projects